Data protection and cloud computing

 - any processing of personal data is secure, even if this processing is being carried out on your behalf by a cloud provider

-- data isn't transferred outside of the European Union area, unless the destination country and the circumstances of transfer provide adequate level of protection
+- data isn't transferred outside of the European Economic Area area, unless the destination country and the circumstances of transfer provide adequate level of protection

 - you have a written contract in place with your provider and their agreement to apply a high level of security to the data and only process this data in accordance with your instructions (eg delete it on request)